WEBPAGE UPDATED Sunday January 30, 2022

 Molecular filtering efficiency and outlet oxygen concentrations degrade rapidly when used on boats, specifically when used in warm high relative humidity environments.

-FishO2™ does not come with an air dryer on the inlet side of the air compressor which is a problem when used on the water.
-Inline air dryers eliminate relative humidity problems and extend the life span of sieve beads hundreds of hours.
+FishO2™ does not come with an air dryer on the inlet side of the air compressor which is a problem when used in ambient environments.
+Inline air dryers eliminate ambient relative humidity problems and extend the life span of sieve beads hundreds of hours.
 Air dryers reduce incidents of catastrophic system failure.

 Factory maintenance is required when FishO2™ is not working properly.
 Expensive testing and diagnostic equipment are commonplace at the factory.

 Fishermen do not need expensive oxygen testing equipment to know if a problem in the livewell is real.
 The bait or mature tournament fish in the livewell “speak in terms of behavior” to the fisherman, some dead some dying.
-When water quality is great, bait should behave and look like guppies in your 10-gallon square home aquarium; no foamy dirty water that stinks.
+When water quality is safe, bait should behave and look like guppies in your 10-gallon square home aquarium; no foamy dirty surface water that may stink.

-Whenever the dissolved oxygen concentration is insufficient, unsafe and suffocation begins, the bait behaves like it’s in an aerated livewell or bait tank at 10 AM in July / August… floating dead, piping at the surface, stacking in corners, red-nosed, sloppy, lethargic, dying, dead foam on livewell water surface, water stinks… you know the signs.
+Whenever the dissolved oxygen concentration is insufficient, unsafe and suffocation begins, the bait behaves like it’s in an aerated livewell or bait tank at 10 AM on a hot July day… floating, piping at the surface, stacking in corners, red-nosed, sloppy, lethargic, dying, dead, foam on livewell water surface, livewell water cloudy, stinks… all live baiters and tournament fishermen know these signs.
 Watch your bait or tournament gamefish in the livewell.
-Bait and fish will behave exactly like they did in summer in your aerated livewell when the oxygen levels are low: sickly, red-nose, red belly, dying and dead when the generator generating enough oxygen, the occupants are suffocating in the livewell.
+Bait and fish will behave exactly like they did in summer in your aerated livewell when the oxygen levels are low, unsafe.

-This PSA generator has a very low outlet pressure which can be problematic when used with air stones and small-bore oxygen tubing and will not work at all with many bubble stones.
-Air stones are ineffective because of low outlet pressure.
+This PSA generator has a very low outlet pressure which can be problematic when used with oxygen diffusers and small-bore oxygen tubing.
+Oxygen diffusers are ineffective because of low outlet pressure.
+Low pressure air diffusers are necessary.

-FishO2™ is a low-pressure oxygen system capable of producing oxygen enrichment.
-Oxygen gas safety is often discounted as not important, or worse, oxygen safety is never mentioned at all.
+FishO2™ is capable of producing oxygen-enrichment.
+Oxygen gas safety is often discounted as not important by many fishermen or worse, oxygen safety is never mentioned at all in their sales literature.

 CAUTION-FIRE SAFETY: Oxygen enrichment is oxygen enrichment regardless of the source of oxygen, there are safety issues that must be considered.
 It makes no difference whether the oxygen comes from an Oxygenator™ PSA generator, pressurized oxygen cylinder or liquid oxygen cylinder; the “Rules of the Oxygen Road” apply.
 Some salespeople recommend entraining PSA generated oxygen into the intake side of a bilge pump or livewell pump located inside or outside the livewell.
 FIRE HAZARD